Dan Crenshaw: Tenure

 Crenshaw spoke at the 2020 Republican National Convention on August 26, 2020.

 The Inspector General of the Department of Veterans Affairs implicated Crenshaw and V.A.
 Secretary Robert Wilkie in a 2020 report as having engaged in a campaign of disparagement toward a female veteran who reported sexual assault to the Navy.
 Crenshaw said, "The Democrats created this narrative".

 In March 2021, The Daily Beast reported that Crenshaw had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose stock trades that he made in March 2020.

 Crenshaw is publicly critical of the Freedom Caucus, whom he regards as divisive "performance artists" for constantly attacking moderate Republicans.

 In February 2025, a hot mic captured Crenshaw stating that he wanted to "fucking kill" conservative commentator Tucker Carlson.
 Carlson and Crenshaw have previously feuded; Carlson has dubbed Crenshaw "Eyepatch McCain" and one of the "dumbest" Republicans, while Crenshaw has called Carlson a "cowardly, know-nothing elitist".
 Crenshaw's comment sparked backlash from other conservatives, including Rep. Marjorie Taylor Greene and Elon Musk.
-Carlson responded "Why don’t you come sit for an interview and we’ll see how you do?
-I’ll send you my address."
+Carlson responded "Why don't you come sit for an interview and we'll see how you do?
+I'll send you my address."

+On February 24, 2026, Crenshaw voted against the ROTOR Act, which sought to require the installation of "specific location transmission technology" in all aircraft and repeal "certain military exemptions from the technology requirements".
+The bill was introduced by Texas senator Ted Cruz in response to the January 29, 2025, crash over the Potomac River near Ronald Reagan Washington National Airport.